Frequently Asked Questions

 Please note that, for safety sake, wearing of neoprene wetsuits or vests is compulsory when we are swimming with whales.

 You may want to bring a light wetsuit for warmth and buoyancy while swimming with whales.
-Water temperatures are between 23 degrees C (in the earlier part of the season) and 26 degrees C, so for most people a 3mm shortie wetsuit is fine but if you really feel the cold you may want to bring a full 3mm wetsuit.
+Water temperatures are generally between 24 degrees C (in the earlier part of the season) and 26 degrees C, so for most people a 3mm shortie wetsuit is fine but if you really feel the cold you may want to bring a full 3mm wetsuit.
 If travelling light you can purchase or hire one of our excellent WhaleSwim neoprene snorkelling vests.
 These can be ordered when booking your tour.

-Towels will be supplied by your resorts.
+Towels will be supplied by your resort.

 How many people in the group?